arpank10/Kotlin-References/README.md

      * Request as coroutines
      * Deserialization into POJO/POKO
      * API routing
-3. **khttp** : [https://github.com/jkcclemens/khttp] It is http without the bullshit.
+3. [khttp](https://github.com/jkcclemens/khttp) It is http without the bullshit.
 It mimics python's requests module to send http requests.
 It's features includes:
      * Sessions with cookie persistence
      * Basic authentication
      * Elegant key/value cookies
      * Automatic decompression
      * Unicode response bodies
      * Connection timeouts
-4. **klaxon** : [https://github.com/cbeust/klaxon] With this one, you can parse json in kotlin with ease.
+4. [klaxon](https://github.com/cbeust/klaxon) With this one, you can parse json in kotlin with ease.
 It has different APIs for parsing :
      * **An object binding API** to bind JSON documents directly to your objects, and vice versa.
      * **A streaming API** to process your JSON documents as they're being read.
      * **A low level API** to manipulate JSON objects and use queries on them.
      * **A JSON path query API** to extract specific parts of your JSON document while streaming.
+5. [KotterKnife](https://github.com/JakeWharton/kotterknife) You must have used butterknife, the view injection library for android in Java.
+This library is from the same author, Jake Wharton.
+It is butterknife's counterpart in Kotlin.
+It is used for **view binding**.
+6. [KotlinPreferences](https://github.com/MarcinMoskala/KotlinPreferences) This is one of the two libraries of Marcin Moskala, which makes preference usage simple and fun.
+7. [PreferenceHolder](https://github.com/MarcinMoskala/PreferenceHolder)  This is described as the brother of the KotlinPreferences library, also made by Marcin Moskala.
+Apart from helping with preferences, it also has a test mode and gson serialization.
+8. [kbinding](https://github.com/BennyWang/KBinding) This is a android MVVM framework written in Kotlin.
+It has four binding modes :
+	* OneWay: Binding from model to view
+	* TwoWay: Binding from model to view and view to model
+	* OneWayToSource: Binding from view to model
+	* OneTime: Binding from model to view, and auto release after first emit It supports both simple and multiple binding.